 Tip # 1 - Spring Clean-up

-Giving your yard a thorough spring clean-up after winter will start your grass off on the right foot.
+When it comes to how to stop dog urine spots on grass, giving your yard a thorough spring clean-up after winter will start your grass off on the right foot.
 Spring clean-ups should include:

 - Core Aeration